Pilonidal cyst resection

 Pilonidal abscess; Pilonidal dimple; Pilonidal disease; Pilonidal cyst; Pilonidal sinus

 An infected pilonidal cyst or abscess requires surgical drainage.
 It will not heal with antibiotic medicines.
-If you continue to have infections, the pilonidal cyst can be removed.
+If you continue to have infections, the pilonidal cyst can be removed by surgery.

-Incision and drainage: This is the most common treatment for an infected cyst.
-It is a simple procedure done in the doctor's office.
+Incision and drainage -- This is the most common treatment for an infected cyst.
+It is a simple procedure done in the health care provider's office.